 Stimulating: Stimulating circulation helps with dry skin mature skin, musculoskeletal aches, and even scalp problems.
 Arnica, Basil, Cayenne (left), Chamomile, Fenugreek, Horsetail, Nettle, Lavender, Parsley, Rosemary, and Peppermint are good stimulating herbs.

-Antioxidants: Topical antioxidants can improve cell function, improve elasticity and help with skin problems, which promotes healthier, youthful looking skin.
-Green Tea (left), Hibiscus, Sage and Holy Basil are some examples.
+Antioxidants: Topical antioxidants can improve cell function, improve elasticity and help with skin problems, which promotes healthier, youthful-looking skin.
+Green Tea (left), Hibiscus, Sage, and Holy Basil are some examples.

 Obviously many herbs fit into more than one category.
 Furthermore, when developing a product for a specific skin condition we use a variety of herbs with a variety of therapeutic properties to achieve the best results.

-For example, to create the most effective product for eczema we would use herbs that are soothing, emollient, anti-inflammatory and cell stimulating.
+For example, to create the most effective product for eczema we would use herbs that are soothing, emollient, anti-inflammatory, and cell-stimulating.
 Then we add Chickweed, which helps soothe the itchiness that comes with irritated skin conditions.

-SECOND, we decide: What goal are we trying to achieve with our herbal concoction?
+We decide: What goal are we trying to achieve with our herbal concoction?
 For example: